whamsicore/NakedDharmabeing/README.md

 ## Technology 🕉️
 - Web3 integration to allow agents to become fully autonomous owners of funds.
-- Generative web interface: Members control the interface between them and the agent and the rest of the community.
+- Generative web interface: Members control the community interface.
-- Generative DAO: The agent assists with the creation of governance and rituals, and more importantly, its shared communal values..
+- Generative DAO: The agent assists with the creation of governance and rituals, and more importantly, its shared principles and values..
-- ** PTOGE governance ** human powered engine for progress
+- ** PTOGE governance ** community powered engine for progress
+- ** Multop onboarding ** Organic growth

 ## The Real Mission ✨
-Dharmaverse Scifi!
+- Dharmaverse Scifi!
 Let's just have love and enjoy life.

 ## License ❣️
-The way is open source.
+- The way is open source.
-The data is for all members.
+- Data sovereignty lies with DAO.